Logand307/REGEX_Tutorial/Develop/gist-template.md

 ### Bracket Expressions

 * Brackets indicate a set of characters to match.
 Any individual character between the brackets will match, and you can also use a hyphen to define a set.
-Our email address exmaple includes a set of brackets within each group, which I have designated below:
+Our email address example includes a set of brackets within each group, which I have designated below:

 ```
 [a-z0-9_\.-]